Bhattacharya-Lab/lociPARSE/README.md

 pip install .
 ```

-Typical installation time on a "normal" desktop computer should take less than minutes in a 64-bit Linux system.
+Typical installation time should take less than a minute in a 64-bit Linux system.

 ## Usage